Why we love Warham

 Warham is a special place, an idyllic spot with beautiful views across the valley of the Stiffkey and towards Wighton in the south.

-There are two churches (there were originally two parishes, St Mary’s and All Saints).
+Warham has two churches (there were originally two parishes, St Mary’s and All Saints).
 Less known are the remains of two large manor houses (ask us where they are when you visit).
-One was owned by the Turner family, once major landowners but overtaken by the innovation and energy of Holkham.
+One was owned by the Turner family, once major landowners in the area.

 Warham Camp is an Iron Age fort just outside the village on the way to Wighton.
 It is the best-preserved hill fort in Norfolk and so of real historical interest.
 It is also just a beautiful place, teeming with colour from wildflowers and butterflies in the summer, its still-sharp contours sparkling with frost on bright winter’s days.